US Open 2020: How to watch all the tennis today without cable

 What is the tournament schedule?

 The US Open is a two-week tournament that began on Monday, Aug.
-31 and ends on Sunday, Sept.
-13.

-One player -- Benoit Paire of France -- has tested positive for COVID-19.
-Paire was seeded 17th in the men's draw and is now out of the tournament.
+31 and features day and night matches every day throughout the fortnight.

+The women's singles semifinals are scheduled for Thursday, September 10th at 7pm and the men's semifinals take place the following day.
+The finals are Sunday, September 13.

+Check out the US Open's official site for daily schedules and results.

 How can I watch the US Open on TV?